ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-how-update-currencies.md

 As companies operate in increasingly more countries/regions, it becomes more important that they be able to trade and report financials in more than one currency.
 You must set up a code for each currency you use if you buy or sell in currencies other than your local currency, have receivables or payables in other currencies, or record G/L transactions in different currencies.

-Your general ledger is set up to use your local currency (LCY), but you can set it up to also use another currency with a current exchange rate assigned.
+Finance jsou nastaveny tak, aby používaly lokální měnu (LM), ale můžete je nastavit tak, aby používaly i jinou měnu s přiřazeným aktuálním směnným kurzem.
 By designating a second currency as a so-called additional reporting currency, [!INCLUDE[prod_short](includes/prod_short.md)] will automatically record amounts in both LCY and this additional reporting currency on each G/L entry and other entries, such as VAT entries.
 For more information, see [Set Up an Additional Reporting Currency](finance-how-setup-additional-currencies.md).

-## Adjusting Exchange Rates
+## Úprava směnných kurzů

-Because exchange rates fluctuate constantly, additional currency equivalents in your system must be adjusted periodically.
-If these adjustments are not done, amounts that have been converted from foreign (or additional) currencies and posted to the general ledger in LCY may be misleading.
-In addition, daily entries posted before a daily exchange rate is entered into application must be updated after the daily exchange rate information is entered.
+Vzhledem k tomu, že směnné kurzy neustále kolísají, musí být pravidelně upravovány další měnové ekvivalenty ve vašem systému.
+Pokud tyto úpravy nejsou provedeny, částky, které byly převedeny ze zahraničních (nebo dodatečných) měn a zaúčtovány do hlavní knihy v lokální měně, mohou být zavádějící.
+Kromě toho musí být denní položky zaúčtované před vstupem denního směnného kurzu do aplikace aktualizovány po zadání denních informací o směnném kurzu.

 The **Adjust Exchange Rates** batch job is used to manually adjust the exchange rates of posted customer, vendor and bank account entries.
-It can also update additional reporting currency amounts on G/L entries.
+Může také aktualizovat další částky měny vykazování u položek hlavní knihy.

 > [!TIP]
 > You can use a service to update exchange rates in the system automatically.
 For more information, see [To set up a currency exchange rate service](finance-how-update-currencies.md#to-set-up-a-currency-exchange-rate-service).
 However, this does not adjust exchange rates on already posted transactions.
 To update exchange rates on posted entries, use the **Adjust Exchange Rates** batch job.